 Throughout the first two days of highly controlled blind tastings, judges taste every wine entry to decide if it is medal-worthy.
 Judges do not receive any information on the producer, ensuring each wine is judged fairly, equally, and without bias.
 For the initial round, the judges are split into 5 panels (3 judges per panel).
 Odd numbers are used because it’s easier to get a decision by a simple majority.

 On the third day, judges evaluate each wine on an individual basis—not compared to other entries in a flight.
-During this stage, judges determine which entries are worthy of a Platinum, Gold, Silver, or Bronze medal.
+During this stage, judges determine which entries are worthy of a Platinum, Gold, or a Silver medal.
 Entries that receive a Platinum medal from all judges on the panel will move forward to the Wine of the Year Award.

 In the medaling round, each wine is judged on its own merits including color, clarity, aroma, bouquet, taste, aftertaste, and overall quality—rather than as part of a ranking.
 In other words, 10 wines will not be ranked 1 to 10, but rather recommended for specific medals.
-In a particular flight, there might be 1 Platinum, 1 Gold, 3 Silver, and 2 Bronze medals, for example, and 3 receiving no award; but there are no predetermined numbers or percentages of medals.
-Sparkling wines and white wines are tasted first, followed by Rosé and red, and finally dessert wines.
+In a particular flight, there might be 1 Platinum, 1 Gold, 4 Silver, for example, and 4 receiving no award; but there are no predetermined numbers or percentages of medals.
+Sparkling wines and white wines are tasted first, followed by rosé and red, and finally dessert wines.
 When there are different levels of sweetness, with Riesling for example, the wines are tasted from dry to sweet, because tasting the sweeter wines first would make the dry wines taste bitter.
 Palate cleansers include lots of water (still or sparkling) and unsalted crackers.

 At the end of the third day, Platinum wines advance to the final round.
 Here, all competition judges deliberate together to determine the BC Lieutenant Governor’s Wine of the Year.